π Last Updated: February 22, 2026 | New startups added weekly

 2025 Australian Startup Innovation Trends

-The Australian startup landscape in 2025 is being reshaped by several transformative technologies and business models:
+The Australian startup landscape in 2025 is being reshaped by several transformative technologies and business models.

 Climate Tech Acceleration: With abundant renewable energy resources and strong government climate commitments, Australian climate tech startups are attracting international investors.
 Companies focused on green hydrogen, carbon sequestration, and sustainable materials are seeing significant funding growth.